 Altmetrics is the use of alternative, or nontraditional, measurements to better understand the extent of a work's scholarly impact.
-According to the Altmetrics Manifesto, "Altmetrics expand our view of what impact looks like, but also of what’s making the impact.
+According to the altmetrics: a manifesto, "Altmetrics expand our view of what impact looks like, but also of what’s making the impact.
 This matters because expressions of scholarship are becoming more diverse."

 Altmetrics serve as a complement to traditional metrics (e.g., citation counts) by incorporating statistics regarding usage, capture, and mentions of scholarly works in online environments.
 Examples of alternative metrics include number of clicks, views, and downloads, as well as social media mentions and news coverage.